sfwydyc/my-rocketqa/README.md

 # RocketQA

 In recent years, the dense retrievers based on pre-trained language models have achieved remarkable progress.
 To facilitate more developers to easily use cutting edge technologies, this repository provides an easy-to-use toolkit for running and fine-tuning the state-of-the-art dense retrievers, namely **RocketQA**.
+This toolkit has the following advantages:

 * ***State-of-the-art***: This toolkit provides well-trained RocketQA models, which achieve SOTA performance on many dense retrieval dataset, and will continue to update the latest models.